Sourish07/sourish07.github.io/posts/nn.md

 The colors represent each layer and each rectangle represents an operation that’s performed in the network.
 The output of one function is the input for the next one.
 We pass $$x$$ into the first linear transformation, $$z_1(x, W_1, b_1)$$, then into the ReLu activation function, $$R(x)$$, then into the second linear transformation, $$z_2(a_1, W_2, b_2)$$, then into the sigmoid activation function, $$\sigma(x)$$, and finally into the loss function, $$\mathcal{L}(a_2, y)$$, to calculate the error.

-This extends the insight of how a neural network is a bunch of nested functions.
+I hope this reinforces the insight of how a neural network is a bunch of nested functions.

 ### Chain Rule Review